Decoding Food Labels for the Carnivore Diet

 One of the key sections on a food label is the ingredients list.
 This list provides a detailed breakdown of the components used to create the product.
 Ingredients are listed in descending order, with the largest quantity ingredient listed first and the smallest quantity ingredient listed last.
 By familiarizing yourself with the various ingredients, you can make more informed choices about the foods you consume.

-See also Incorporating Organ Meats: A Guide to the Carnivore Diet
+See also A Beginner's Guide to Finding Carnivore Diet Friendly Foods

 Understanding Additives and Preservatives